SusanFair/MechaCar_Statistical_Analysis/README.md

 Overall safety rating.
 Impact of safety features on the safety rating

 * Hypothesis<br>
-Null: MechaCar safety rating is the same as the competition
+Null: MechaCar safety rating is the same as the competition<br>
 Alternate: MechaCar has a higher safety rating than the competition

 * Test type<br>